 Create Magento 2 Order Status

-Though Magento provides you with plenty of order statuses to manage, you can add your own ones to serve your store needs.
+Although Magento provides plenty of order statuses to manage, you can add custom order statuses to serve your needs.

 - Navigate to Stores > Settings > Order Status and press the Create New Status button.

 - Set the Status Code.
 It is used internally and should contain letters and numbers with the first obligatory letter.
 If you need to include two or more words, use underscores for spaces.

 - Enter the Status Label that will be visible on both the admin panel and storefront.

 - Define the Store View Specific Labels if you have multiple store views on your website.

 Once you finish, don't forget to Save the status.

 Then you will see the Magento 2 order status appear in the grid.

 In case you want to make each order status stand out, you can set order status colors.

 If you need to edit order statuses in Magento 2, just select the order status you want to edit and change the corresponding information.
 It is as simple as that.